kudobuilder/kudo/keps/0021-kudo-upgrade.md

 ## Drawbacks TODO [optional]
 Why should this KEP _not_ be implemented.

-## Alternatives
-A (possible future) alternative to updating the KUDO manager and migrating the CRDs is to use WebHook conversions.
-This would allow a no-downtime update, but require K8s 1.16 as minimum version.

-- Install new Conversion WebHook
-- Install new CRD version
-  - Old CRD version is stored, and both versions can be read and written(?)
-- Install new KUDO manager
-  - From now on, the new KUDO manager can work through WebHook Conversion with the new CRD format
-- Mark new CRD version as "stored"
-- At some point in the future (maybe a release later):
-   - Switch the "served" flag on old CRD version to false
-   - Disable migration code in Conversion WebHook

-This will require a new KEP to workout the details.

 ## Infrastructure Needed
 - Upgrade & Migration Test Harness